-Hunter syndrome is a rare genetic disorder that occurs when an enzyme your body needs is either missing or malfunctioning.
+Hunter syndrome is a rare genetic disorder that occurs when an enzyme your body needs is either missing or doesn't work properly.

-Because the body doesn't have adequate supplies of the enzyme to break down certain complex molecules, the molecules build up in harmful amounts in certain cells and tissues.
+Because the body doesn't have enough of the enzyme to break down certain complex molecules, the molecules build up in harmful amounts in certain cells and tissues.
 The buildup that occurs in Hunter syndrome eventually causes permanent, progressive damage affecting appearance, mental development, organ function and physical abilities.

-Hunter syndrome appears in children as young as age 2.
+Hunter syndrome appears in children as young as 18 months.
 It nearly always occurs in males.

 There's no cure for Hunter syndrome.
 Treatment of Hunter syndrome involves management of symptoms and complications.

 Hunter syndrome is one type of a group of inherited metabolic disorders called mucopolysaccharidosis (MPS), and Hunter syndrome is referred to as MPS II.
-There are two subtypes of Hunter syndrome, MPS IIA and MPS IIB.
-Symptoms vary according to subtype.
+Hunter syndrome symptoms vary from person to person.
+Some people have mild symptoms, while others have severe problems.
+Symptoms aren't present at birth.
+If symptoms begin early — around ages 2 to 4 — the syndrome is usually more severe.

 When to see a doctor

-Hunter syndrome occurs when an enzyme that's needed to break down complex sugars called glycosaminoglycans is missing or malfunctioning.
+Hunter syndrome develops when a defective chromosome is inherited from the child's mother.
+Because of that defective chromosome, an enzyme that's needed to break down complex sugars called glycosaminoglycans is missing or malfunctioning.

 In unaffected people, these enzymes are found in parts of the body's cells known as lysosomes.
 The lysosomes use enzymes to break down glycosaminoglycans, as part of the body's normal recycling and renewal process.
 In a person with Hunter syndrome or another form of MPS, these enzymes either are missing or don't work correctly.